jeffdunlap/endpoint-detective/README.md

 # Endpoint Detective

-Endpoint Detective is a lightweight Python tool for scanning a list of network endpoints, detecting common protocols, and inferring the likely device type.
-Provide a text file with one IP address per line and receive a tabular report summarizing the findings.
+Endpoint Detective is a lightweight Python tool for scanning a list of network endpoints, detecting common protocols (HTTP/HTTPS, SSH, SMB, SNMP, and more), and inferring the likely device type.
+Provide a text file with one IP address per line and receive a tabular or CSV report summarizing the findings.

 ## Requirements